BCom Privatisation Globalisation & Liberalisation Notes Study Material

 The following are the primary objectives for privatization:

-(i) Improve the operational efficiency of enterprises that are currently in the public sector, and their contribution of the national economy;
+(i) Improve the operational efficiency of enterprises that are currently in the public sector, and their contribution to the national economy;

 (ii) Reduce the burden of PEs on the Government budget;

-(iii) Expand the role of the private sector in the economy, permitting Government to concentrate public resources on its role as provide basic public services, including health, education and social infrastructure; and
+(iii) Expand the role of the private sector in the economy, permitting the Government to concentrate public resources on its role as providing basic public services, including health, education, and social infrastructure; and

 (b) Secondary Objectives